-The most cost effective option for getting home is to hop on one of Dublin buses Nightlink buses.Tickets for the Nightlink can be bought from the driver or paid for using a Leap Card.
+The most cost effective option for getting home is to hop on one of Dublin Buses' Nitelink buses.Tickets for the Nitelink can be bought from the driver or paid for using a Leap Card.
 Prepaid tickets can also be bought from Spar (D'Olier Street), Coleman's (Westmoreland Street), O'Brien's Sandwich Bar (Westmoreland Street), Londis (Westmoreland Street), Centra (Wellington Quay), Londis (College Green), Spar (Dame Street), Centra (Dame Street) and Reynolds Newsagents (Lower Abbey Street).
 With 18 different routes visit the Dublin Bus website for more information on timetables and destinations.

-There are several options for taxi companies to ring, the city is also full of taxi ranks although you may have to queue up at a rank at peak times - A 20 minute taxi ride may cost approx €30, but you can get a better quote from the transport for Ireland website.
+There are several options for taxi companies to ring, the city has many taxi ranks although you may have to queue up at a rank at peak times - a 20 minute taxi ride may cost approx €30, but you can get a better quote from the transport for Ireland website.
 Alternatively, use a local taxi app.

 Dublin is famous for its nightlife, and it's reputation is well earned.
-Nowhere on earth will you find such a huge amount of energy and craic then in Dublin City...but to take full advantage of Dublin's great nightlife scene, a little preparation will bring you a long way.
-Dublin is not a large city centre, most places are reachable by foot, but there's much more to know, so take a look at our essential guide to Nights out in Dublin above.
+Nowhere on earth will you find such a huge amount of energy and craic then in Dublin City.
+To take full advantage of Dublin's great nightlife scene, a little preparation will bring you a long way.
+Dublin is not a large city centre, and many places can be reached by foot, but there's much more to know, so take a look at our essential guide to Nights out in Dublin above.

 Book your tickets for Dublin's favourite Ghostbus Tour Now!